- Location: Ohio

 After completing your driving course, you will be free to take the driving tests.

 You'll need an appointment with one of the skills testing locations to take these tests.
-The tests may take up to two hours to complete, and you will be required to drive the appropriate vehicle for your license.
+The tests may a couple hours to complete, and you will be required to drive the appropriate vehicle for your license.

 There are three sections of the skills test, and each has its own fee: